PattyHarris/TwitterClone/README.md

 4. Retrieve user(s)
 5. Retrieve tweets.
 Here, the tweets for a user's followers are included and sorted by creation date.

-As this is a GraphQL project, the queries and mutations available are listed below.
+As this is a GraphQL project, some of the queries and mutations available are listed below.
 Instructions also include running the GraphQL queries using PostMan.
+The GraphQL Sandbox will show all the queries and mutations that are not addressed in this `readme`.

 # Prerequisites